cuba-platform/masquerade/README.md

 }
 ```

-Create a Java class in the `com.company.demo` package.
-Name it `LoginTest`.
+Create a Java class in the `com.company.demo` package in the `src/test/java` folder.
+Name it `LoginWindowTest`.

 Create a new method and add ```@Test``` annotation to it.
 The ```@Test```
 annotation tells JUnit that the public void method can be run as a test case.